sebsauvage/Shaarli/doc/md/Docker.md

 - [Nginx](http://nginx.org/)

 Additional Dockerfiles are provided for the `arm32v7` platform, relying on [Linuxserver.io Alpine armhf images](https://hub.docker.com/r/lsiobase/alpine.armhf/).
 These images must be built using [`docker build`](https://docs.docker.com/engine/reference/commandline/build/) on an `arm32v7` machine or using an emulator such as [qemu](https://resin.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/).

+Here is an example of how to run Shaarli latest image using Docker:

 ```bash
 # download the 'latest' image from dockerhub